Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Leptogenesis

 which indicates $\langle{G}_{\Psi_0}\rangle$ is much larger than $\langle{G}_{\Psi}\rangle$.
 Then, from Eqs.\,(\ref{gam32}) and (\ref{infl_ma1}) the inflaton decay width is roughly given by

 At the reheating epoch, gravitinos are produced by the non-thermal inflaton decay process ($Y^{\Psi_0}_{3/2}$: the yield of the gravitinos by the inflaton decay) as well as by the thermal scattering ($Y^{\rm th}_{3/2}$: the yield of the gravitinos produced by thermal scatterings); the ratio of gravitino-to-entropy density is given by $Y_{3/2}=Y^{\Psi_0}_{3/2}+Y^{\rm th}_{3/2}$, which remains constant as the universe expands as long as there is no additional entropy production.
 Gravitinos\,\footnote{The production of gravitinos after inflation has been studied in some detail\,\cite{Khlopov:1984pf}.} thermally produced in the early universe, predominantly via $2\rightarrow2$ inelastic scatterings of gluons and gluinos by QCD process, have a potential problem for the thermal history of the universe.
-However, since their relic density, $\Omega^{\rm th}_{3/2}h^2$, and contribution to the energy density, $Y^{\rm th}_{3/2}$, grow with the reheating temperature after inflation, the yield of the gravitinos thermally produced is estimated as $Y^{\rm th}_{3/2}\sim10^{-19}\,(T_{\rm reh}/1\,{\rm TeV})$\,\cite{Bolz:2000fu, Kawasaki:2004qu} which is harmless for the reheating temperature satisfying the successful leptogenesis in Eq.\,(\ref{Tr_pre}).
-Hence the total abundance can be given for $Y^{\Psi_0}_{3/2}\gg Y^{\rm th}_{3/2}$ by
+However, since their relic density, $\Omega^{\rm th}_{3/2}h^2$, and contribution to the energy density, $Y^{\rm th}_{3/2}$, grow with the reheating temperature after inflation, the yield of the gravitinos thermally produced is estimated as $Y^{\rm th}_{3/2}\sim10^{-16}\,(T_{\rm reh}/10^3\,{\rm TeV})$\,\cite{Bolz:2000fu, Kawasaki:2004qu} which is harmless with the gravitino mass $m_{3/2}\sim100$ TeV in Eq.\,(\ref{gravi32}) with the reheating temperature satisfying the successful leptogenesis in Eq.\,(\ref{Tr_pre}).
+On the other hand, the gravitino yield produced by the inflaton decay process $\Psi_0\rightarrow\Psi_{3/2}+\Psi_{3/2}$ via the interaction Eq.\,(\ref{gra_int}) is